Charged AdS Black Holes in Presence of String Cloud and Cardy-Verlinde Formula: Cardy-Verlinde Formula for Dual Gauge Theory

 Using the above values in equation (\ref{casimir_energy_formula}), we get,

 Finally, using (\ref{boundaryenergy}) and (\ref{casimirenergyequation}), we can deduce the entropy in the following form,

-Here, $\tilde E_Q = \frac{\tilde\Phi}{2}Q $ is the energy of the electromagnetic field outside the black hole horizon and $\tilde E_a = \mathcal{\tilde A}^a a$ is the energy related with the string hanging from the boundary of the AdS space to the bulk.
-This energy could be related to the binding energy of the quark anti-quark pair represented by the endpoints of the strings in the boundary CFT.\\
+Here, $\tilde E_Q = \frac{\tilde\Phi}{2}Q \propto \frac{1}{r_+} $ is the energy of the electromagnetic field outside the black hole horizon and $\tilde E_a = \mathcal{\tilde A}^a a \propto - r_+ $, is the energy contributed due to the presence of strings hanging from the boundary of the AdS space to the bulk.
+To investigate the nature of this energy we recall the Cornell potential \cite{Eichten:1978tg}, which matches with the potential energy of the heavy quark potential.

+where $ \sigma_s$ is related with the string tension.
+The first term is related to the Coulomb potential dominates in the short distances and second term related to the binding energy of the quarks dominates at the large distances.
+Therefore comparing the nature of $ \tilde E_Q $ and $\tilde E_a $ with the Cornell potential we can say that the energy $\tilde E_a $ could be related to the binding energy of the quark anti-quark pair represented by the endpoints of the strings in the boundary CFT.\\

-Though the Cardy-Verlinde formula takes the usual form for fixed $E_0$.
+Though the Cardy-Verlinde formula takes the usual form with fixed $E_0$.
 But for $k = -1 $, the Casimir energy $E_C$ becomes negative, as observed in \cite{Cai2001b} for the AdS spacetime with hyperbolic curvature.
 Therefore, the dual gauge theory can not be unitary as discussed in \cite{Cai2002b,Cai2002c}.
 We may say that for fixed $E_0$, the Cardy-Verlinde formula is only valid for charged AdS black hole with string cloud for flat and spherical curvature space.
 If $E_0$ is not constant then entropy can not be formulated as the Cardy-Verlinde formula.

 Following \cite{Cappiello2001}, this formula can be rederived from the Landau function of the boundary theory, which has been presented in the next section.